Lazyy-tutle/SWE-ECC/README.md

-# 📷🔐 Image Encryption App
+# 📷🔐 MedCrypt

-Welcome to the **Image Encryption App**!
-This Streamlit app lets you encrypt and decrypt images using elliptic curve cryptography (ECC) and pixel shuffling.
+Welcome to the **MedCrypt**!
+This Streamlit web app lets you encrypt and decrypt images using elliptic curve cryptography (ECC) and pixel shuffling.
 It's a fun and interactive way to explore cryptography and secure your images! 🚀

 ## 🎉 Features

-- **Upload Images**: Upload your favorite images in PNG, JPG, or JPEG format.
+- **Upload Images**: Upload your scans in PNG, JPG, or JPEG format.
 - **Encrypt Images**: Secure your images with ECC and pixel shuffling.
 - **Decrypt Images**: Restore your images to their original form.
 - **Interactive Display**: View the original, encrypted, and decrypted images side by side.